 Sending information in the form of packets to a system is known as Packet Switching.
 The data is split down into little, changeable bits called packets to send the file quickly and effectively over the network and minimize transmission delay.

-All of these little components (packets) must be reconstructed at the destination, and they must all belong to the very same file.
+All of these little components (packets) must be reconstructed at the destination and belong to the very same file.
 The payload & different control information make up a packet.
 There is no need to set up or reserve resources ahead of time.

 When switching packets, data transmission employs the Store and Forward technique; when forwarding a packet, each hop first stores it before forwarding it.